SemPlaatsman/WeatherStation.ImageProcessor/deploy/DEPLOYMENT.md

 3. Verify all functionality in the cloud environment
 4. Update documentation with actual endpoint URLs

+> [!IMPORTANT]
-*Note: The application's architecture and implementation are complete and verified in the local development environment.
-The only pending item is the actual deployment to Azure, which is blocked by temporary subscription access limitations.*
+> Note: The application's architecture and implementation are complete and verified in the local development environment.
+The only pending item is the actual deployment to Azure, which is blocked by temporary subscription access limitations.